Please find below a list of terms frequently used in the auction world.

 An individual object or group of objects offered for sale at auction, as a single unit.

 A separate number assigned to each item/lot in a sale.
 Lot numbers identify objects in the catalogue.
 This number will be displayed on the lot, along with the sale number, auction house name & a reference number which helps identify the vendor.

 An object displaying the number assigned to a bidder when he or she registers at the auction.
 To place a bid, simply raise your paddle until the auctioneer acknowledges you.
 If you win the lot, your paddle number is recorded alongside your bid.
 To pay for your purchase, you will need to bring your paddle to the Payments counter.

 Terms used by the auctioneer when an item fails to reach its reserve at auction.
 Please note, not all auctioneers indicate when an item is unsold.

-Every work that goes to into our Fine Sales auctions is professionally photographed by Anthemion Auctions for documentary and promotional purposes.
+Every work that goes to into our auctions is professionally photographed by Anthemion Auctions for documentary and promotional purposes.
 Photographs appear in our online and print catalogues for these sales, and are an important way for buyers to identify lots that they wish to acquire.